 As a Facebook advertiser, you must understand the seasonality of competition and CPM measures the cost per 1,000 impressions.
 It's a good metric to evaluate competition level and costs to reach your audience.
-(Cost Per 1,000 Impressions).
+More (Cost Per 1,000 Impressions are the number of times your ads were displayed to your target audience.
+Impressions aren't counted if it is detected they came from bots.
+More).
 This one metric — often ignored — can turn an ad with a high conversion rate into a poor performer.

 If you advertise all year long, know that it’s going to be much tougher this time of year.
 It doesn’t mean you can’t advertise profitably.
 But you need to be aware of the landscape and how it impacts your performance.

 CPM — the cost to show your ad to your desired This is the group of people who can potentially see your ads.
 You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
 More — is driven by several factors.
 You’re competing with millions of other advertisers in the Facebook ads Facebook uses an ad auction to determine the best ad to show to a person at a given point in time.
 The winner of the auction is the ad with the highest total value, based on bid, estimated action rates, and ad quality.
 More.
 The price is driven up in that auction due to things like ad quality, audience size, and competition.

 Competition, of course, is the primary factor that gets amplified during the holidays.
 Some brands only advertise during the holidays.
 Others increase their spend during this time.

 The infusion of ad dollars results in less inventory and more competition to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
 You can have one account reached with multiple impressions.
 More the same people.
 The result is an increased cost just to reach those people.

 The Impact of Increased CPM